headwirecom/aemdc/README.md

 # Creating your own Templates

-Clone the aemdc-files from GitHub to a parallel folder to your AEM maven project and modify the templates from aemdc-files for you needs.
+Clone the aemdc-files from GitHub to a folder parallel to your AEM maven project root and modify the templates from aemdc-files for you needs.

 	git clone https://github.com/headwirecom/aemdc-files.git ../aemdc-files

-In the XML templates you can define placeholders with similar names as the arguments keys.
-The component start file name, java class name and java package in java classes will can be also replaced by placeholders "{{ targetname }}", "{{ java-class }}", "{{ java-package }}" and "{{ java-interface-package }}".
-See examples of used placeholders in the /aemdc-files/template/contentpage/files/..
+In the XML templates, you can define placeholders with similar names to the arguments keys.
+The component start file name, java class name, and java package in java classes will can be also replaced by placeholders "{{ targetname }}", "{{ java-class }}", "{{ java-package }}" and "{{ java-interface-package }}".
+See examples of placeholders used in /aemdc-files/template/contentpage/files/..

     {{ jcr:title }}
     {{ jcr:description }}